mediafly/extensions-documentation/extensions.md

 #### Remove a folder from notifications
 *mflyCommands.js:* mflyCommands.removeNotification(_id_) <br>
 *Description:* Instruct the app to unsubscribe the folder from notifications.
 Response code 200 if successful, 304 if folder was not already subscribed, and 500 if an error occurred.<br>
 *Availability:* iOS, Android, Win/Mac

-#### Show the notifications manager
-*mflyCommands.js:* mflyCommands.showNotificationsManager(_x-coord, y-coord, width, height_) <br>
-*Description:* Display the notifications manager.
-Parameters x-coord, y-coord, width, and height are all optional, and only work with iOS. <br>
-*Availability:* iOS, Android, Win/Mac

 ### GPS